tareqhassan2014/viral-spot-py-backend/docs/api/debug_profile_fetch.md

 | :--------- | :----- | :----------------------------------- |
 | `username` | string | The username of the profile to test. |

+## Execution Flow

+1.  **Receive Request**: The endpoint receives a GET request with a `username` in the URL path.
+2.  **Call Internal Method**: It directly calls an internal, private method (`_fetch_basic_profile_data`) from a helper module.
+This method is likely responsible for fetching raw data from an external API.
+3.  **Bypass Transformations**: This endpoint intentionally bypasses the standard data transformation and validation layers of the main application.
+4.  **Send Raw Response**: It returns the raw, untransformed data directly from the internal method, which is useful for debugging the underlying data source.

 ## Responses

 ### Success: 200 OK